Margarita Vasileva

-Margarita Vasilieva (Bulgarian: Маргарита Василева; born 30 May 2005) is a Bulgarian rhythmic gymnast.
+Margarita Vasileva (Bulgarian: Маргарита Василева; born 30 May 2005) is a Bulgarian rhythmic gymnast.
 She is world champion with the Bulgarian team in All-around at the world championship 2022 in Sofia and world champion in final with 3 ribbons+2balls.
+She is the 2024 European all-around champion and team champion.
 She won gold in the senior team competition at the 2022 European Championships.

 Personal life

 She started to train in rhythmic gymnastics when she was 7, encouraged by her mother.
 Her idol is former group captain Simona Dyankova and her goal is to become Olympic champion.

 Career

+Junior

-Vasileva was selected for the Bulgarian junior group in 2017, winning medals internationally, but failing to do so in important meets such as the junior European and World Championship.
+Vasileva was selected for the Bulgarian junior group in 2017, winning medals internationally.

+She was a member of the group that competed at the 2019 Junior European Championships in Baku, Azerbaijan, where they took 12th place in group all-around.
+At the Junior World Championships in Moscow, they took 12th place in group all-around and did not advance into any apparatus finals.